telerik/blazor-docs/components/combobox/overview.md

 }
 ````

-## Component Reference

-The ComboBox is a generic component and its type is determined by the type of the model you pass to it, and the type of its value field.
-You can find examples in the [Data Bind - Considerations]({%slug components/combobox/databind%}#considerations) article.

 ## Data Binding

 The Blazor ComboBox @[template](/_contentTemplates/dropdowns/features.md#data-binding) [Read more about the Blazor ComboBox data binding...]({% slug components/combobox/databind %}).